2 Samuel 22

 2 Samuel 22:29-37My Lamp and My Light

-29For thou art my lamp, O Lord: and the Lord will lighten my darkness.
-30For by thee I have run through a troop: and by my God have I leaped over a wall.
-31As for God, his way is perfect: the word of the Lord is tried: he is a buckler to all them that trust in him.
-32For who is God save the Lord? or who is a rock save our God?
+29For thou art my lamp, O LORD: and the LORD will lighten my darkness.
+30For by thee I have run through a troop: by my God have I leaped over a wall.
+31As for God, his way is perfect; the word of the LORD is tried: he is a buckler to all them that trust in him.
+32For who is God, save the LORD? and who is a rock, save our God?

 The shield holds firm; the Lord trains David's hands.
 Distress transforms into strength.
 The refuge proves real when the arrows fly.

 33God is my strength and power: and he maketh my way perfect.
-34He maketh my feet like the feet of hinds, and setteth me upon my high places.
+34He maketh my feet like hinds’ feet: and setteth me upon my high places.
 35He teacheth my hands to war; so that a bow of steel is broken by mine arms.
 36Thou hast also given me the shield of thy salvation: and thy gentleness hath made me great.
 37Thou hast enlarged my steps under me; so that my feet did not slip.

 This is one of the most crystalline images in Scripture.
 "Thou art my lamp, O Lord."
 David is in darkness - literal darkness in caves and deserts, but also metaphorical darkness: the darkness of uncertainty, of not knowing what God will do next, of being hunted and afraid.
 In that darkness, God is not absent.
 God is the lamp that dispels it.
 A lamp does not explain the darkness; it shines against it.
 God is the presence that makes visible what was hidden.

 From the image of the lamp, David moves to the perfecting of his way: "God is my strength and power: and he maketh my way perfect."
-The way is not perfect because David is perfect; it is perfect because God directs it.
-God "setteth me upon my high places" - He elevates David not to pride, but to the high vantage point where David can see what God is doing.
+The way is made perfect by God's direction.
+God "setteth me upon my high places" - He elevates David to the high vantage point where David can see what God is doing.
 He "teacheth my hands to war" - even the skills David possesses are taught to him by God.

 2 Samuel 22:47-51Mercy to His Anointed Forever

 David closes his song by turning outward.
 He will not keep this to himself.
 "Therefore I will give thanks unto thee, O Lord, among the heathen, and I will sing praises unto thy name."
-David's song becomes a proclamation.
-It is not a private prayer of gratitude; it is a public testimony.
+David's song becomes a public testimony and a proclamation.
 The heathen - those outside the covenant - will hear what God has done for David.
 This is the voice of a king who understands that his deliverance is also a word to the world.

 "He is the tower of salvation for his king" - the image returns to fortification, to security.
 But now it is specified: God is the tower for His king.
-This is not universal; this is covenant language.
+This is covenant language.
 God makes Himself a tower for the one anointed by His hand.
 The king has a particular security because he is the Lord's anointed.

 And the final word is "mercy to his anointed, unto David, and to his seed for evermore."
 This is the Davidic Covenant sealed.
 God's mercy does not end with David; it extends to his seed forever.
 The covenant that anointed David is a permanent covenant.
 Future generations will inherit the promise that God makes Himself a tower for the anointed line.